alanng10/Country/Docue/a.md

 Praca meaning is not tagged with the existence of specific human kind.

 Praca meaning is not tagged with the existence of specific govern.

+Praca meaning is not tagged with the existence of specific area.

 Praca meaning is not tagged with the existence of specific outer.